passport/www.passportjs.org/docs/configure.md

 ## Configure

 Once a package has been installed, the strategy needs to be configured.
-This configuration varies with each authentication mechanism, so strategy-specific documentation should be consulted.
+The configuration varies with each authentication mechanism, so strategy-specific documentation should be consulted.
 That being said, there are common patterns that are encountered across many strategies.